halilagin/LLMs-on-kubernetes/README.md

 CHUNK_OVERLAP=50
 EMBEDDING_MODEL_NAME="thenlper/gte-base"
 LLM_MODEL_NAME=meta-llama/Llama-2-70b-chat-hf

+#How much data should be fed for fine tuning
+#give a floating number between >0.001 and 1 (1 included, which means use all the data for fine tuning)
+USE_THIS_PORTION_OF_DATA=0.05

 ```

 My machine has 16 CPUs and 1 GPU, so I set up `NUM_CPUS` and `NUM_GPUs` accordingly.
 These numbers may differ according to your machine.
 The principle here is that you can not set up a number larger than existing resources (CPU and GPU).